truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 # Deduplication on ZFS

 Deduplication is one technique ZFS can use to store file and other data in a pool.
-If several files contain the same piecews (blocks) of data, or any other pool data occurs more than once in the pool, ZFS will store just one copy of it.
+If several files contain the same pieces (blocks) of data, or any other pool data occurs more than once in the pool, ZFS will store just one copy of it.
 In effect instead of storing many copies of a book, it stores one copy and an arbitrary number of pointers to that one copy.
 Only when no file uses that data, is the data actually deleted.
 ZFS keeps a reference table which links files and pool data to the actual storage blocks containing "their" data.
 The index is known as the Deduplication Table" (DDT).

 The DDT is a fundamental ZFS structure.
 If a pool (or any dataset in the pool) has ever contained deduplicated data, the pool _will_ contain a DDT, and that DDT is as fundamental to the pool data as any of its other file system tables.
 Like any other metadata, DDT contents may temporarily be held in the ARC (RAM/memory cache) or L2ARC (disk cache) for speed and repeated use, but the DDT is not a disk cache.
 It is a fundamental part of the ZFS pool structure, how ZFS organises pool data on its disks.
 Therefore like any other pool data, if DDT data is lost, the pool is likely to become unreadable.
 So it is important it is stored on redundant devices.